-Morril Harriman of Little Rock has served as Governor Mike Beebe’s chief of staff since Beebe took office in 2007.
+Morril Harriman of Little Rock is an attorney with the Mitchell Williams law firm.
+He served as Governor Mike Beebe’s chief of staff from 2007 to 2015.
 Prior to that, Harriman served 16 years in the Arkansas Senate.
 He earned both his bachelor and law degrees from the University of Arkansas, Fayetteville.
 His term expires in 2024.

 Sheffield Nelson of Little Rock is a senior partner at Jack Nelson and Jones.
 He earned his Juris Doctorate from the University of Arkansas School of Law and is a graduate of the Arkansas State Teachers College.
 Nelson is the former chairman, president and CEO of Arkla, and won the Republican nomination for Arkansas Governor in 1990 and 1994.
 His term expires in 2025.